Online Graph Coloring for $k$-Colorable Graphs: Online Coloring for -Colorable Graphs

-The last step is to reduce the else-problem to ``the else-problem with the no-dense property''.
-First, consider using \textsc{FirstFit} with $2n^{14/17}$ colors (instead of the previous $n^{14/17}$).
-For each vertex that cannot be colored by \textsc{FirstFit} (i.e., vertices in $T_0$), we apply the following \autoref{alg:branch} (\textsc{Branch}).
+The last step is to reduce the original coloring problem to the case with the no-dense property.
+Here, we consider applying First-Fit with $2n^{14/17}$ colors (instead of $n^{14/17}$) to solve online coloring of $4$-colorable graphs.
+Thus, we need to reduce $\textsf{ST}^+(4, \frac{1}{2} n^{3/17})$ to ``the problem $\textsf{ST}^+(4, n^{3/17})$ with the no-dense property''.
+We realize this based on the following branch framework (\autoref{alg:branch}).

-In this \textsc{Branch} procedure, the no-dense property must hold between $S_0$ and $T_A$, and there must exist a deterministic online algorithm that colors the vertices in $T_B$ (at line 6) using $\widetilde{O}(n^{14/17})$ colors.
+In the branch framework, the no-dense property must hold between $S$ and $T_A$, and there must exist a deterministic online algorithm that colors the vertices in $T_B$ (line 6) using $\widetilde{O}(n^{14/17})$ colors.
 Formally, we must solve the following problem: